-In the case of an Evacuation, the relocation site is Simcoe Fairground.
+In the case of an Evacuation, the relocation site is the grandstands at the Simcoe Fairgrounds.

 CATHOLIC SCHOOL PARENT COUNCIL

 School Council is a provincially mandated body.
 Its purpose is to be a voice for parents.
 It plays an advisory function on virtually any topic.
 Council elections are held in September.
 Its meetings are open to all parents.
 Its mandate is primarily to fundraise and provide service in our school.